 Nigerian Jollof spaghetti is an adaptation of the popular, iconic and delectable Nigerian Jollof rice.
 Spaghetti is used in place of the rice in Jollof rice.
 It is the classic way spaghetti is cooked in Nigeria.

-When a food ingredient is loved and adopted in Nigeria, so many awesome twists are added to it you’d think its homegrown.
-Jollof spaghetti fills lunch boxes just like jollof rice because it stays fresh for long, it is sold as both street food, fast food and gourmet just like jollof rice and also served at parties though not as regularly as jollof rice.
+When a food ingredient is loved and adopted in Nigeria, so many awesome twists are added to it you’d think it’s homegrown.
+Jollof spaghetti fills lunch boxes just like jollof rice because it stays fresh for long, it is sold as street food, fast food and gourmet just like jollof rice and is also served at parties although not as regularly as jollof rice.

 12. DODO (FRIED RIPE PLANTAIN)

-Deep fried ripe plantains are caramel sweet and delicious, very popular in Nigeria where plantains are grown in abundance.
-It is peeled and cut in diagonal slices before frying.
-Out of all the Nigerian dishes, it takes a lot of willpower to fry plantains and not sample a few before serving.
+Deep-fried ripe plantains are caramel sweet and delicious, very popular in Nigeria where plantains are grown in abundance.
+It is peeled and cut in diagonal slices before frying and out of all the Nigerian dishes, it takes a lot of willpower to fry plantains and not sample a few before serving.